It’s important to declare bank interest on your tax return to avoid ATO tax “surprises”.

 How can I find out how much bank interest I received each year?

-Your bank – or financial institution – will give you a statement that shows the bank interest you have earned each year.
-This is either mailed to you or supplied for download from within your internet banking account.
+Your bank – or financial institution – will give you a statement that shows the bank interest you have earned each year, usually supplied through your internet banking account.

 If you haven’t received a statement, contact your bank directly.

 Or, with most banks, you can find that in a few clicks on your internet banking – or phone the bank and ask for the total interest from the past financial year.

 How do I complete the bank interest section on my tax return?